Isti01/glCraft/README.md

     - Open it in CLion and press the green magic button.

-- How to build it using cmake
+- How to build it using CMake
   -
     - Clone the repository
   ```shell